Wttttop/Wttttop.github.io/README.md

 ### Deploying with GitHub Actions

-This repository is configured with GitHub Actions to automatically build and deploy the website to GitHub Pages whenever changes are pushed to the main branch.
+This repository is configured with GitHub Actions to automatically build and deploy the static website to GitHub Pages whenever changes are pushed to the main branch.

 To use this feature: